chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 Before you start fishing, here are some tips that should be considered to make your hunt easier.
 * For those shiny hunting, having a Shiny Charm will help getting more shiny frames.
-* To increase the possible TinyMT index when finding the index of the Pokemon you are looking for, have a Pokemon with the ability Suction Cups in the front of your party.
+* To increase the possible TinyMT index when finding the index of the Pokemon you are looking for, have a Pokemon with the ability Suction Cups or Sticky Hold in the front of your party.
 This is not possible if you are planning to Synchronize the Pokemon's nature.
 # Steps
 ### Step 1: Setting Up.